Readyforthedraft.com

 02/13/26 – TJ Parker, Edge, Clemson

 There were lofty expectations for the Bills going into the 2025 season.
 Buffalo had won the AFC East for the fifth straight season, Josh Allen was named league MVP, and they missed out on a Super Bowl berth by three points in a hard-fought AFC Championship against the Chiefs.
-The Bills finished second to the Patriots in the AFC East to the Patriots following a 12-5 record and after a Wild Card win, the Bills lost on the road in the divisional matchup against Denver.
+Buffalo ended the season with a 12-5 record and after a Wild Card win, the Bills lost on the road in the divisional matchup against Denver.
 It was clear Brandon Beane felt that the team had plateaued with Sean McDermott at the helm and that now was the time to move on.
 In steps former OC Joe Brady into the driver seat and the pressure is on to finally take Buffalo to its first Super Bowl since 1993.
 Buffalo had the top-ranked rushing offense with James Cook leading the way with over 1,600 yards on the ground, but Josh Allen had his lowest totals in passing yards (3,668) and passing TD (25) since his second season in the league.
 Khalil Shakir was the breakout star on offense as he led the team in both receptions and receiving yards.
 There was much talk about Keon Coleman, whom the Bills selected No. 33 overall in the 2024 draft, as he’s largely been a disappointment since coming into the league.
 Adding DJ Moore via trade with the Bears allows the Bills to get a No. 1 option for Allen and reunites him with Brady who was the play caller in Carolina when Moore had his best season.
 The defense ranked No. 1 against the pass but was among the worst against the run.
 Adding a run stuffer in the middle like Kayden McDonald or Caleb Banks would be a step in the right direction.
 Then there’s the pass rush as the Bills have only had a player rack up double-digit sacks twice since 2015.
 Gregory Rousseau led the team in sacks for the second consecutive season, this time with 7.0 sacks, and he’ll be back in 2026.
-Opposite him, Joey Bosa and AJ Epenesa are UFAs.
-Zion Young’s ability to play the run and the pass may give him the nod here over TJ Parker.
-The LB position is also needing to be addressed with Matt Milano and Shaq Thompson hitting free agency.
-CJ Allen draws comparisons to fellow former Bulldog Nakobe Dean because of his ability to get the defense aligned as the green dot.
-However, Allen has more size and is the more physical player of the two.
-In fact, despite the size difference, Allen has similar athletic traits with his ability to run sideline to sideline and showcasing an ability to drop in coverage and then trigger on the football to make a play.
-Allen works well in traffic, sifting through the blockers to find a crease to the ball carrier around the line and comes with bad intentions, delivering a big hit while wrapping up and driving through the ball carrier.
-He times his blitzes well and will shoot gaps up the middle to put pressure on the QB.
+TJ Parker and Zion Young could be in play here, but are less likely now with the signing of Bradley Chubb.
+The LB position is also needing to be addressed with Matt Milano and Shaq Thompson hitting free agency, but it may be a bit early to select CJ Allen or Anthony Hill Jr. That’s why I’m thinking McDonald can make the biggest impact right now as a space eating NT who can free up opportunities for Ed Olver and would also allow Deone Walker to rotate to the 5-technique in Jim Leonhard’s defense.
+McDonald is a high-energy nose with violent hands and tremendous power to reset the line of scrimmage on virtually every play.
+He holds the point of attack so well against the run and often takes on double teams, which will free up LBs to clean up.
+McDonald doesn’t tend to win early, so his pass rush potential is rather limited.
+However, that shouldn’t take away from selecting him in Round 1 because of how incredibly active he is because he’s going to continue to work around the line of scrimmage to make a play on the football.
+In fact, McDonald finished fifth on the team in tackles with 65, and three of the Buckeyes in front of him (Sonny Styles, Arvell Reese and Caleb Downs) are expected to be top 15 picks in the draft.
+And his nonstop motor allowed him to finish fourth on the OSU roster in both TFL (9.0) and sacks (3.0).

 02/25/26 – Caleb Lomu, OT, Utah